 There are 300 homeless children and youth—out of only 3,000 students—in The Dalles.
 Gary and Linda Casady started the Youth Empowerment Shelter [Y.E.S.] to provide a place of physical and emotional safety for these youth in crisis.
 Watch the Casadys’ story here.

 Our country has a hidden underbelly—sex trafficking, drug abuse, and homelessness.
 But there are ministries that reach out to the people and systems that make up this evil, often-unseen part of our nation.
 We pray this artistic portrayal provides you with a glimpse into the life of a hidden local that God has called us to reach.
 Watch this hidden local’s story here.

 Using her story to help local kids, Dayna reaches her community in Greensboro through after-school tutoring, mentoring, and other community development initiatives.
 Watch Dayna’s story here.

 Armed with her nursing knowledge and the gospel of Christ, Betty Glover moved to the Cumberland Mountains of Tennessee in 1958 to minister to those living in poverty.
 Watch Betty’s story here.

 Bringing hope to people who often feel belittled and stereotyped, Ken Quintus reaches his local community of Mason City, Iowa through jail and reentry ministries.
-Watch the Quintus' story here.
+Watch the Ken’s story here.

 Serving his local community of Monmouth, Oregon as a chaplain, Freddy Moran reaches those in the workplace who are hurting, frustrated, and feel abandoned, bringing them the truth that God will never leave them nor forsake them.
-Watch the Moran's story here.
+Watch Freddy’s story here.